CompassionCH/compassion-switzerland/auth_external/README.md

 To get a more precise idea of how to use this module, have a look at `tests/test_auth_controller.py:test_full_2fa_user_lifecycle`.

-# Security mechanisms
+# Security
-## Refresh Token Reuse Detection (RTRD)
+## Refresh Token Reuse Detection (RTRD) mechanism
 This feature is heavily inspired by this article: https://web.archive.org/web/20240828080645/https://auth0.com/blog/securing-single-page-applications-with-refresh-token-rotation/#Automatic-Reuse-Detection

 It prevents reuse of `refresh_token`s by keeping a list of the issued `refresh_token`s (see `models/refresh_tokens.py`).
 The tokens are stored as a doubly linked list, the parent `refresh_token` being linked to a child `refresh_token` after the former was used to authorize the issuance of the latter.
 Once a token is used to authorize a refresh, it is marked as revoked.
 If a revoked token is submitted, it means that it was probably intercepted/exfiltrated by a malicious actor.
-In this case, we refresh all tokens of the token family, and the user has to submit their credentials again (through `/auth/login`) in order to use the platform again.
+In this case, we revoke all tokens of the token family, and the user has to submit their credentials again (through `/auth/login`) in order to use the platform again.

+## Tests
+`tests/test_auth_controller.py` contains multiple unit tests which assert the security properties of this module.
+For example, `test_access_denied_2fa_correct_password_incorrect_totp` verifies that the login fails if a user with 2FA enabled tries to login with a correct password but an incorrect TOTP code.

+# TODO
-# TODO JWT library
+## JWT library
 The library which is currently used seems to be abandoned : https://github.com/GehirnInc/python-jwt (No update since Apr 19, 2022).
 It is not clear if this library is already a dependency of odoo.